patrickrst/nixu-challenge-2019/nixu-challenge-2019/aimles-200/README.md

 Using hashcat mask attack and the hints we have about the secret, we brute forced the MD5 hash to find the value of the TOTP secret [@hashcat_mask].
 With the secret, we are able to generate a TOTP that is valid for 5 minutes and finaly connect to the SSH server to retreive the flag!

+### Analysis

+This challenge consists of multiple steps that need to be solved in order to obtain the flag.
+This feels more realistic than other CTF challenges, as there is multiple skills involved and there is a process to go through instead of just solving a specific task.
+It ressembles more to what a pentester job may look like (the challenge description refers to a security audit).
+The challenge requires to have networking skills (analyzing a .pcap with Wireshark, understanding the SSH protocol) and an understanding of encryption/authentification (how OpenSSH works, the flaws in RSA key generation, Time-based one time password).
+Such a challenge demonstrate that a chain of multiple exploitable flaws in a system may allow to obtain access to it.